-Subject Code ECO306 Subject Title Interna tional E conomics LTP 510 Credit 6 Subject Category UC Year 3 rd Semester V
+Subject Code ECO306 Subject Title International Economics LTP 510 Credit 6 Subject Category UC Year 3 rd Semester V

-- To make the students understand the importance of international theories to maintain trade relations. - To give an exposure to the students that how countries specialize in certain goods and services for comparative advantage over other countries and how this changes over time. - To enable the students to have knowledge of balance of payment and balance of trade, international monetary system and rationale of protection.
+- To make the students understand the importance of international theories to maintain trade relations at global level. - To give an exposure to the students that how countries specialize in certain goods and services for comparative advantage over other countries and how this changes overtime. - To enable the students to have knowledge of balance of payment and balance of trade, international monetary system and rationale of protection.

-UNIT 1: Introduction to International Economics
+UNIT 1: Introduction toInternationalEconomics

-Concept of intrenational trade, Theories of absolute advantage, comparative advantage and opportunity cost: Hecksher-Ohlin theory of trade-its main features, assumptions and limitations, Term of trade.
+Trade theories and commercial policy: Theories of absolute advantage, comparative advantage and opportunity cost: Hecksher-Ohlin theory of trade-its main features, assumptions and limitations, Term of trade.